huggingface/blog/hf-bitsandbytes-integration.md

 Language models have been becoming larger all the time.
 At the time of this writing, PaLM has 540B parameters, OPT, GPT-3 and BLOOM have around 176B parameters, and the current trend is towards even larger models.
 Below is a qualitative diagram showing the size of some recent language models.

+From the past few years, the language models are becoming a widely used tool in several fiels such as ...
+At this same time, PaLM has 540B parameters, OPT, GPT-3 and BLOOM have around 176B parameters, and the current trend is towards even larger models.
+Below is a qualitative diagram showing the size of some recent language models.

 ![LLM](assets/96_hf_bitsandbytes_integration/LLM.png)

-Therefore these models are hard to run on easily accessible devices.
+Therefore, these models are hard to run on easily accessible devices.
 For example, just to do inference on BLOOM-175B you would need to have 8x 80GB A100 GPUs (~$15k each), and 72 of those GPUs to finetune.
 Much larger models, like PaLM would require even more resources.

 Because these huge models require so many GPUs to run, we need to find ways to reduce these requirements, while preserving fast performance.
 Various technologies have been developed that try to shrink the model size, you may have heard of quantization and distillation, and there are many others.